 What this usually includes:

-If your GP does not agree, you can continue privately so you are not left stuck.
+If your GP does not agree, you can continue privately so you are not left without care.

 Shared care is always at the discretion of the GP practice, even when everything is stable.
 It is worth speaking to your GP early, so you know what may be realistic in your area.

-If your GP or a private UKAS-accredited pathology provider can provide blood tests, that is no problem.
-Just upload your results to your Carebit portal as a PDF, and we will guide you on whether anything further is needed.
+If your GP or an external provider can arrange your blood tests, you can upload the results to your Carebit portal as a PDF.
+We will guide you on whether anything further is needed before clinical review.

-Any surplus goes back into developing, improving, and expanding the care and support we are able to offer.
+This means any surplus is reinvested back into developing, improving and expanding the gender-affirming care and ongoing support we are able to offer.

 Please reach us at mars@prideinhealth.co.uk if you cannot find an answer to your question.

-Your pathway depends on how your blood tests and prescribing support are arranged.
+Your pathway depends on how your blood tests and prescribing is arranged.

 If you are unsure which pathway applies to you, please contact the team and we will talk it through with you.